AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/units_of_interest.rst

 ---------------------------------------------------------------------------

-As an alternative to providing the complete list of coverage obligation files with :option:`--scos`, you can use project files to specify units of interest.
-When both :option:`--scos` and project file options are on the command line, :option:`--scos` prevails and the project files are only used for switches or the determination of the target and runtime configuration.
+As an alternative to providing the complete list of coverage obligation files with :option:`--scos` or :option:`--sid`, you can use project files to specify units of interest.
+When both obligation files and project file options are on the command line, the former prevail and the project files are only used for switches or the determination of the target and runtime configuration.

 The units of interest designation with project files incurs two levels of
 selection: first, specify the set of :dfn:`projects of interest` where the